Stop doing these 10 things to your car

 10) You use dishwashing detergent to wash your car

-Dishwashing detergent is designed to attack and break down dried on food, oil and grease.
-But car paint, clear coat and car wax contain oils and resins that maintain the paint’s integrity and filter out harmful UV rays.
+Dishwashing detergent is designed to attack and break down dried-on food, oil and grease.
+But car paint, clear coat and car wax contains oil and resins that maintain the paint’s integrity and filter out harmful UV rays.
 If you use dishwashing detergent to wash your car, you’re actually stripping off the wax and pulling some of those critical oils out of the paint and paint sealants, leaving it bare and exposed to the elements.

 If you don’t wax your car after washing with dishwashing detergent, you’ll lose some of that important sun protection.
 Worse yet, if you regularly wash your car with dishwashing detergent, you’ll degrade the paint and clear coat enough over its life to cause premature fading and even early paint failure.

 Car wash soap is designed to remove dirt and grease without removing the surface wax and oils from the paint.
 It’s also biodegradable, so the wash water runoff is safer for the environment.
 Find car wash soap at any auto parts store or in the automotive aisle at most big box stores.
 It’s cheap and it’s better for your car’s finish.

 ©.
 2018 Rick MuscoplatPosted on by Rick Muscoplat